Earn both your bachelor's and master's in five years in this pastoral studies program.

 The Moody Church1630 N. Clark St.

 Doors open 1 hour prior to the concert.

 SALE STARTSOct.
 20 by calling (312) 329-2399 orBuy Tickets OnlineSeating is assigned.

 Admission is $14.Seats with limited view and/or sound are $12.Group seating (15 or more) is taken from limited view and is $10 per ticket.

-SATURDAY PRICE:Admission is $18.Seats with limited view and/or sound are $12.Group seating (15 or more) is taken fromlimited view and is $12 per ticket.
+SATURDAY PRICE:Admission is $18.Seats with limited view and/or sound are $12.Group seating (15 or more, evening performance only) is taken from limited view and is $12 per ticket.